Skip to main content

 Hill said that a psychology undergraduate program’s focus on effective communication, information literacy and understanding human behavior can lend itself to many areas outside psychology, including sales, marketing and many others.*

-Is psychology a science?
+So, is psychology a science?
 The short answer is yes, but the long answer is much more expansive and flexible.
-Psychology begins with the scientific method, and researchers employ many of the same methods as their colleagues in the natural and physical sciences, but psychology also calls for a deep understanding of human behavior that goes beyond science alone.
+Psychology begins with the scientific method, and researchers employ many of the same methods as their colleagues in the natural and physical sciences.
+But, psychology also calls for a deep understanding of human behavior that goes beyond science alone.

 Explore more content like this article